-- Birth parents: Not accurate for a father — he doesn’t give birth.
+- Birth Parents: Not accurate for a father — he doesn’t give birth.
 Too limited for many mothers — they contribute much more than labor and delivery.
 There’s prenatal care, and a loving, painful decision to place a child.
-Also, “birthmother” could imply that I’m a “death mother.”
-Yuk.
-Still, it is an understood term, not heinous to most firstparents I hear from, and I occasionally use it to be understood.
+Still, it is an understood and widely used term, not heinous to most first parents I hear from, and I occasionally use it to be understood.

-I like First parent.
+I like first parent.
 It is clear.
 It honors the people who gave my children life.
-And it does nothing to diminish my role in their lives — their Mom.
+It does nothing to diminish my role in their lives — I’m their Mom.
 And I don’t believe it implies that I am second.
 Rather, it denotes that I am last.
-Rob may not have been my first love, but he was my last.
+Roger may not have been my first love, but he was my last.
 Last is good.

-No matter what your intentions, never abbreviate BM for birthmother.
+No matter what your intentions, never abbreviate BM for birth mother.
 No one likes to be equated with excrement, no matter how innocent the intentions.
-Instead, if you are limited on keystrokes: bmom or bdad.
+Instead, if you are limited on keystrokes: bmom or bdad, fmom or fdad.